Data analytics essentials for the COVID-19 crisisHow Phocas Software can give you the essential data your Business needs

 - Is our inventory position creating cash flow problems within the business?

-- Do we know if any of our customers are in trouble and can’t pay for goods ordered?
+- Do we know if our customers are in trouble and can’t pay for goods ordered?

 Does this sound like your week?
-As soon as you negotiate a price adjustment for stock in demand, your eCommerce team is letting you know that 50 more SKUs are out-of-stock.
+As soon as you negotiate a price adjustment for stock in demand, your eCommerce team will let you know that 50 more SKUs are out-of-stock.
 At the same time, your finance team just issued a major initiative to review all suppliers.
-Managing all of these tasks successfully requires accessible and accurate data, along with a sense of what to do with that information once you have it.
+Managing these tasks successfully requires accessible and accurate data and a sense of what to do with that information once you have it.

-Businesses in consumer goods and retail are likely to be at high risk of cash flow problems, especially those who with high exposure to China, and those in seasonal businesses where demand for a season will be lost as the product didn’t arrive or from lack of demand.
+Consumer goods and retail businesses are likely at high risk of cash flow problems, especially those with high exposure to China and those in seasonal businesses where demand for a season will be lost as the product didn’t arrive or from lack of demand.

 What to do with your Inventory stock levels?

-Inventory safety stock levels will need to be updated to reflect the volatility of supply and demand.
-Some supply chain experts suggest businesses need to secure additional stock as a buffer to further disruption but if cash flow is tight – you need to be sure you are selecting the products that can sell or you can actually acquire these products.
+Inventory safety stock levels will need to be updated to reflect supply and demand volatility.
+Some supply chain experts suggest businesses need to secure additional stock as a buffer against further disruption, but if cash flow is tight, you need to be sure you are selecting products that can be sold.
 With data analytics essentials, you can model the extra cost to acquire and hold the stock and determine if it is viable before you make your decision.

-It is also worth keeping a keen eye on your account receivables so you know cashflows levels at all times.
-Some of your customers might be in those industries that are more exposed to the outbreak so you can identify who might need to change their payment terms.
-Make sure you get the basics right like sending invoices on time and accurately.
+It is also worth keeping a keen eye on your account receivables so you always know cash flow levels.
+Some of your customers might be in industries more exposed to the outbreak, so you can identify who might need to change their payment terms.
+Make sure you get the basics right, like sending invoices on time and accurately.

 Managers of wholesale distribution and retail businesses have a number of core responsibilities that require them to look at many different types of data.
-The quicker that you know about the problem, the better position you are in and the sooner they can address and resolve the issues before cashflow is gone.
+The quicker you know about the problem, the better your position, and the sooner you can address and resolve the issues before the cash flow is gone.

-Having all your inventory, customer and product data in one place and being able to analyze it quickly and easily can help you get through these unprecedented times.
-For more information about how Phocas can harmonise your data, read our blog post here.
+Having all your inventory, customer and product data in one place and being able to analyse it quickly and easily can help you get through these unprecedented times.

-Data analytics essentials also enables you to quickly create and share customized reports and dashboards to help eliminate reporting bottlenecks and reduce common analysis challenges within your business.
+Data analytics essentials help you take advantage of what your MYOB Enterprise Resource planning data has to offer.
+You can quickly create and share customised reports and dashboards to help eliminate reporting bottlenecks and reduce common analysis challenges within your business.

-Data analytics allows everyone in your organization to look at the same data in a format they understand, so you can all make informed decisions to mitigate risk and keep cashflow running.
-Read more here about how a complete view of sales data can change your Business.
+Data analytics allows everyone in your organisation to look at the same data in a format they understand so you can all make informed decisions to mitigate risk and keep cash flow running.